akashanil-dev/guide-for-game/README.md

-Here is the updated guide with **Command Prompt** instructions and the requested file creation command.

 # **Know Your Distro – Docker Setup Guide**

 This guide explains how to run the **Know Your Distro** game using Docker.